Yous113/Yous113/README.md

-### Hi there 👋, my name is Youssef Noureddine
+### Hi there 👋,
-#### I am currently studying "Software Development" at IT University of Copenhagen
+#### I am Youssef Noureddine and currently studying "Software Development" at IT University of Copenhagen

 <h3 align="left">Connect with me:</h3>
 <p align="left">